shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Exploring_Oversampling-Synthetic.md

 ::: {.cell .markdown}

-After oversampling, we split the dataset into training and testing sets using the `ShuffleSplit` from scikit-learn's model_selection module.
+After oversampling, we split the dataset into training and test sets using the `ShuffleSplit` from scikit-learn's model_selection module.
 We use an 80-20 train-test split, which means 80% of the data will be used for training the model, and 20% will be held out for testing.

 :::